Ercenk/ContosoAMPBasic/README.md

    ![A screenshot of a computer Description automatically generated](docs/images/AdAppRegistration.png)

-### Creating and configuring a SendGrid account
+### Creating and Configuring a SendGrid Account

 Follow the steps in the [tutorial](https://docs.microsoft.com/en-us/azure/sendgrid-dotnet-how-to-send-email), and grab an API Key.
-Set the value of the ApiKey in the configuration section, "Dashboard:Mail", either using the user-secrets method or in the appconfig.json file.
+Set the value of the ApiKey in the configuration section, "Dashboard:Mail", either using the user-secrets method or in the `appconfig.json` file.

-### Creating a storage account
+### Creating a Storage Account

 Create an Azure Storage account following the steps [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).
-The solution uses the storage account to keep references to the operations returned by actions done on the fulfillment API.
+The solution uses the storage account to keep references to the operations returned by actions done on the fulfillment API, as well as offering a place to store Leads generated from the Marketplace offer (via Table Storage).

-### Change the configuration settings
+### Change the Configuration Settings

 You will need to modify the settings with the values for the services you have created above.

-You will need to replace the values marked as "CHANGE" or "SET USING dotnet user-secrets" in the appsettings.json file.
+You will need to replace the values marked as `CHANGE`, either by editing the `appconfig.json` file in the solution, or by using `dotnet user-secrets` (see notes at the bottom of this document for more instruction).

-For those values marked with "SET USING dotnet user-secrets" you can either plug the values in the appsettings.json file, or use the dotnet user-secrets command.
-Please see the section "Secrets" below for the details if you want to use user secrets method.

 | Setting                                           | Change/Keep | Notes                                                                                                                                                                                                         |
 | ------------------------------------------------- | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |